How much fruit should I eat each day?

 Healthy Eating Campaign: Vitaal Vooruit

 This post is part of a campaign to help people improve their diet.
 You’ll learn how to include fruits, vegetables and nuts into your diet to make it healthier.
 Join online or in-person.

-New posts will be released each week on the following social media channels throughout the campaign.
+New posts will be released weekly on the following social media channels throughout the campaign.